NICU Nurse Jobs

 I’m a Type A person who does not do well not knowing where I’m going next until 2 or 3 weeks before the contract starts.
 I’ve had to be flexible and let me guard down a little bit.
 But it helps that I have so much trust in my recruiter.
 We work really well together, and it makes it easier for me to be ok with the unknowns.

 I’ve been able to go to some places that I thought I might like, and I’ve gone to other places I thought would just be a popover stop until my next assignment that I ended up loving, like Salt Lake City.
-That’s one of the joys of traveling — you find those places that you never thought you would.

 Travel nursing is a one-of-a-kind thing.
 I’m so lucky to be a part of it.

 About Aya Healthcare